rubendcm9708/thereciper/README.md

 * Bootstrap
 * SQLite3

-After cloning or downloading the project, open the UNIX terminal or Windows CMD, go to the project directory and run the following:
+After cloning or downloading the project that is in the Develop branch, open the UNIX terminal or Windows CMD, go to the project directory and run the following:

 ```